Dragon-do/CPU-Scheduling-Simulator/README.md

 ## Acknowledgment

 This project was successfully completed under the mentorship of Prof. Shantanu Agnihotri, whose guidance helped us understand and implement CPU scheduling algorithms both theoretically and practically.
+##  Use Cases

+- Operating System courses and labs
+- Visualization tool for scheduling research
+- Academic demonstrations and viva presentations
+- Basis for extending to:
+  - Multilevel Queue Scheduling
+  - Real-Time Scheduling (EDF, RMS)